serviceprototypinglab/dcc/performance_evaluation/README.md

 docker run -it -v <ssh key location>:/home/user/.ssh -e gitemail="<git email>" -e gitusername="git username" dockerssh
 ```

-The program will then ask for the SSH link to the repository to be merged and then the names of the branches that will vote (separated by spaces).
+The program will then ask for the git SSH link to the repository to be merged and then the names of the branches that will vote (separated by spaces).

 The result will be pushed to the `main` branch of the repository once the process finishes.